-Upon making grants, the Organization evaluates whether the transfer of assets is (1) a grant or (2) an exchange transaction in which the Organization is receiving commensurate value in return for the resources transferred.
+Upon making grants to third party not for profit organizations, WWP evaluates whether the transfer of assets is (1) a grant or (2) an exchange transaction in which WWP is receiving commensurate value in return for the resources transferred.
 If the transfer of assets is determined to be a grant, the Organization evaluates whether the grant is conditional based upon whether the agreement includes both (1) one or more barriers that must be overcome before the recipient is entitled to the assets transferred and promised and (2) a right of return of assets transferred or a right of release of the Organization's obligation to transfer assets.